bidhantech/Sample-Content-Generator-using-Gutenberg-Blocks-WordPress-Plugin/readme.txt

 == Installation ==

 1. In your admin panel, go to Appearance > Plugins and click the Add New button.
-2. Click Upload Plugin and Choose File, then select the theme's .zip file.
+2. Click Upload Plugin and Choose File, then select the plugin's .zip file.
 Click Install Now.
 3. Click Activate to use the plugin right away.

 == Frequently Asked Questions ==